ucsb-cs56-projects/cs56-utilities-GoldScheduler/README.md

 INSTRUCTIONS
 ------------
-To run the system, simply navigate to the repository and type "ant run".
+To run the system, simply navigate to the repository and type "ant init-db" and then "ant run".
 We use a build.xml file for testing and running different parts of our program.
 Your system must have the capabillity to run Java programs from the swing.javax package.
 A good connection to the internet is also required for accessing the database information quickly.
 This system uses J2SE 1.8 and Ant 1.9.

 SPECIAL INFORMATION
 -------------------